 FORT GEORGE G. MEADE, MARYLAND 20755-6000

 NSA/CSS Memorial Day Observance Honors Cryptologic Heroes, Past and Present

-On 27 May 2004, Lt Gen Michael V. Hayden, USAF, Director, National Security Agency/Chief, Central Security Service, honored the service and sacrifice of SP4 James T. Davis, USA, during the Agency's annual Memorial Day Observance.
-The event was attended by friends and distinguished guests.
+On 25 May 2005, Mr. William B. Black, Jr., Acting Director, National Security Agency, honored the service and sacrifice of SGT Joseph P. Nolan, USA, during the Agency's annual Memorial Day Observance.
+The event was attended by family, friends, and distinguished guests.

-SP4 Davis' name is engraved on the NSA/CSS Cryptologic Memorial Wall.
-The wall, dedicated in 1996, lists the names of 153 Army, Navy, Air Force, Marine, and civilian cryptologists who have made the ultimate sacrifice, "serving in silence," in the performance of their duties since World War II.
+The ceremony included a traditional wreath laying and the unveiling of SGT Nolan’s name now engraved on the NSA/CSS Cryptologic Memorial Wall.
+The wall, dedicated in 1996, lists the names of 154 Army, Navy, Air Force, Marine, and civilian cryptologists who have made the ultimate sacrifice, "serving in silence," in the performance of their duties since World War II.

-Additional information on the Memorial Wall and a special historical monograph highlighting SP4 Davis' service and sacrifice can be viewed via the NSA website at /about/cryptologic_heritage/memorial_wall/index.shtml.
+Additional information on the Memorial Wall and a special historical monograph highlighting SGT Nolan’s life, service, and sacrifice can be viewed via the NSA/CSS website at /about/cryptologic_heritage/memorial_wall/index.shtml.

 Historical Document | Date Posted: Jan 15, 2009